gnmahar73/js.automation/README.md

-# js.automation
+# js. automation
-this is for automation testin
+this is for automation testing